marsdrums/ReSTIR-reworking/The gi pass explained/6) Limitations, issues and future work.md

 Every frame, a "shadow ray" is traced to validate the previous frame reservoir (in the diffuse component computation).
 Shadow rays are traced using a very coarse step (about 50 taps per ray); still they might have an impact performance-wise.
 In many ReSTIR implementations i found, validation rays are usually limited, and not performed every frame, or every pixel.
 For example, the Kajiya renderer traces a validatioin ray every 3 frames; other ReSTIR based renderes, trace 1 validation ray per frame, but just for one out of four pixels.
 We could try to reduce the number or frequency of the validation rays to see if we can improve performance while mantaining good-looking results.

+## Precompute everything

+I'm performing some costly operations (such as sin() and cos()) pretty frequenctly in the code.
+It may be worth precumputing the result of such operations to skip heavy operation wherever possible

+## Minor and low level optimizations

+Here and there i'm performing unnecessary operations that can be removed.
+Also, the tracing algorithm could perform multiple texture fetches per iteration.
+Similarly, i should try turning conditionals to ternary assignemnts to see if performance improves.

 # Look

 The "gi" pass could look better than it currently does.
 In particular, there are two inter-related aspects that could be improved: